Google Pixel 9 vs. Pixel 8: Which should you buy?

 (Image credit: Nicholas Sutrich / Android Central)

-The Pixel 9 starts at $799, but you'll ideally need to get the 256GB model, and that will set you back to the tune of $899.
+The Pixel 9 starts at $799, but you'll ideally need to get the 256GB model, which will set you back $899.
 As of writing, the Pixel 8 is available at $699, with the 256GB model at $799.
-So you're shelling $100 more to get the latest phone, and there are a few new features that justify the price.
+So you're shelling out $100 more to get the latest phone, and there are a few new features that justify the price.

 What I like the most is that the Pixel 9 charges at 45W; after limiting its devices to 27W, Google is finally being sensible about charging tech, and that's great to see.
-The new wide-angle lens at the back should take better photos as well, and there's more memory; that may not make a difference right now, but it absolutely will a few years down the line.
+The new wide-angle lens at the back should also take better photos, and there's more memory; that may not make a difference right now, but it absolutely will a few years later.

-This is how I see it: if you want the latest that Google has to offer, get the Pixel 9.
-The phone does enough to warrant a recommendation, but if you want a good deal or are interested in maximizing value, I'd suggest waiting a few weeks to see if the Pixel 8 goes down to around the $500 figure — that would make it a much better choice than the Pixel 9.
+This is how I see it: if you want the latest Google has to offer, get the Pixel 9.
+The phone does enough to warrant a recommendation, but if you want a good deal or are interested in maximizing value, I'd suggest waiting for big sales when the Pixel 8 goes down to around $500—that would make it a much better choice than the Pixel 9.

 Harish Jonnalagadda